Median Survival Time Meaning

 If the median survival time provided is for a treatment, that means that it is the midway survival for dogs who received that treatment.
 Half of the dogs did worse, half did better.

 It’s important to understand that the median survival time never applies to a specific dog.
-When you look at an entire group of dogs, you may see clusters of dogs who pass away all along the timeline, with no rhyme or reason.
+Looking at an entire group of dogs, you may see clusters of dogs who pass away all along the timeline, with no rhyme or reason.
 The median survival time is not “halfway” to the farthest point any dog in that group lived.
 It’s not an average.

 Many dogs might die very close to the median survival time, or very far away from it.
 Once a dog has lived past that date, there is no telling whether it will die very soon after that date or well after it.